 tldr; Not recommended for non-technical people.
 Not recommended as a primary machine.
-But if you want a small secondary laptop for travel and light work, and if you install Ubuntu on it, this laptop is a surprising treat!
+But if you want a small secondary laptop for travel and light work, and if you install Ubuntu on it, this laptop is a surprising treat (for the price)!

 If installing a new operating system terrifies you (it’s actually not that hard), buy something else.
 If it does not, then this is a great little machine.
 I find myself using this little HP Stream more than my other powerful laptop.
 The utility of a physically light laptop is not to be underestimated.